Board Girls

 "Board Girls" is the seventh episode of the twenty-third season of the American animated television series South Park.
 The 304th episode overall of the series, it premiered on Comedy Central in the United States on November 13, 2019.
-The episode addresses how frank discussion of transgender athletes is made difficult by political correctness.
+The episode argues that discussion of transgender athletes is made difficult by political correctness.

 Plot

 The show opens with a new theme song dedicated to the PC babies, who are the highly politically correct quintuplet children of South Park Elementary principal PC Principal and vice-principal Strong Woman.
 At South Park Elementary, PC Principal announces that Woman will be competing in a strongwoman competition where she is the reigning champion.
 She encourages the girls of the school to be more active in school sports and activities.

 Fourth-graders Eric Cartman, Stan Marsh, Butters Stotch, Clyde Donovan and Scott Malkinson are in a gaming club named Dice Studz playing Dungeons & Dragons.
 They are interrupted by school counselor Mr. Mackey who brings in Tammy Nelson and Nichole Daniels who wish to join.
 Although the boys are hesitant to let the girls play, the girls immediately display an advanced knowledge of the game that stuns the boys.
 Cartman, Butters and Scott complain to Mackey about the girls in their club but they are dismissed.
 The boys collectively decide to switch their games to tabletop miniature games to make their games too difficult for the girls to play, but the girls come in immediately prepared for the game, and Stan becomes more comfortable with the girls' presence.

 Cartman, Butters and Scott plead to the United States Congress to return their club to the way that it was.
 In response, the girls start up their own gaming club named Board Girls which is hugely popular.
 The boys are fascinated by their new club, but Mackey kicks them out of the club as a new rule in school no longer allows boys in girls clubs, a direct result of the boys pleas to Congress.